cynicalico/hash-collision/_posts/devlog/baphy/2023-04-20-creating-an-event-bus.md

 ### Pre-planning

-I started out by looking for existing resources on how event busses might work.
-I largely found examples that used strings for both the event types as well as the payloads.
+I started out by looking for existing resources on how event buses might work.
+I largely found examples that used strings for both the event types and the payloads.
 I *really* didn't want to go down this route since strings are error-prone, and a small typo may take a long time to find.
 Using a string as the payload also removes type information--I wanted to send real structs.

 Systems that use an enum for event types were also out.
 I wanted to allow the user to push events through the bus if desired, and needing all event types to be defined when the engine is compiled would not make that possible.
 I considered doing some kind of macro magic, and briefly experimented with code generation, but eventually decided against it.